-Attached hereto as Exhibit D is the Ohio Turnpike Investment Grade Traffic and Revenue Study dated January 24, 2022 (the "Traffic and Revenue Study") prepared by Stantec Consulting Services, Inc. (the "Traffic Consultant").
+Attached hereto as Exhibit D is the Ohio Turnpike Investment Grade Traffic and Revenue Study dated January 24, 2022 together with the Ohio Turnpike Traffic & Revenue Study Bringdown Letter dated November 3, 2022 (together, the "Traffic and Revenue Study") prepared by Stantec Consulting Services, Inc. (the "Traffic Consultant").
 The Traffic and Revenue Study contains forecasts and projections of Turnpike transactions and gross toll revenues along with key assumptions in arriving at those forecasts and projections.
 Those forecasts assume escalation of toll rates previously approved by the Commission, as described above.
 Those forecasts also assume that the changes to the toll collection system described herein are timely implemented by the Commission.
 See "TOLLS AND TOLL COLLECTION - Planned Toll Collection System Modernization" herein.
 The traffic and gross toll forecasts are subject to future economic and social conditions, demographic developments and regional transportation construction activities that cannot be predicted with certainty.
 The Traffic and Revenue Study is subject to the limitations and assumptions detailed therein, and should be read in its entirety for a full description of the assumptions and methodologies used to develop such forecasts and the related limitations.
 See "INVESTMENT CONSIDERATIONS," "TOLLS AND TOLL COLLECTION - New Toll Collection Systems" and "EXHIBIT D - TRAFFIC AND REVENUE STUDY" herein.